Canon 1300D vs Panasonic TZ100

 Feature comparison: Canon 1300D vs Panasonic TZ100

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the TZ100 has an electronic viewfinder (1166k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the TZ100 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 1300D has a higher magnification (0.50x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Panasonic TZ100 along with similar information for a selection of comparators.

 |Canon 1300D»||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 1300D|